· By Customer Team

 You have every right to turn your back on Big Shampoo and the neon gel they pumped into our scalps for decades.
 But you shouldn’t have to pull a 180 and never wash your hair again.

-That’s why we created Modern Mammals: a shampoo alternative that gets rid of grime without stripping away the healthy oils your scalp likes (and needs).
-Think of it like paleo, but for your head.
+That’s why we created our products - they rid of grime without stripping away the healthy oils your scalp likes (and needs).
+Think of them like paleo, but for your head.

 Don’t take our word for it, though—you can read hundreds of reviews from guys who quit shampoo (without quitting washing their hair).